CanadianTeddy/odin-recipes/README.md

 # odin-recipes

-This project will consist of a main homepage(index) which will include a few sections of different dishes with links to different HTML webpages that goes more in-depth of said recipes.
+As the project goes, the homepage will have a main heading to inform the reader what they will expect and three links which lead to different html webpages for three different types of cookies.

-In the end, I should be using different headings, boldings, creating links to another html webpage, includes images (of different size), ordered lists for the recipes and finally commits every so often.
+In the end, I should be using different headings, boldings, creating links to another html webpage, includes images (of proper size), unordered lists for the ingredients, ordered lists for the recipes, and a final commit for all the webpages